BhaalM/stuff/per_player_shader.md

 The objective of this short tutorial is to show how to activate shaders for a particular player, allowing to change how they see the world without affecting the rest of players.

+# Disclaimer

+I've extracted part of the code from the mess I have in my shader files, so you'll surely find errors.
+I will appreciate any feedback on those errors in order to improve this tutorial.

+And of course, do wathever you want with the code.

 # Requirements

 The latest version of [NWNX](https://github.com/nwnxee/unified).
 We'll use the following functions: `NWNX_Player_UpdateWind()` and `NWNX_Area_GetWindPower()`